This Pressure Cooker Moo Goo Gai Pan is so easy to cook, your whole family will love this easy Chinese takeout made at home!

 How to Make Pressure Cooker Moo Goo Gai Pan

-This is a super quick dish to make and most of the time is taken up in prepping the ingredients, here are some simple step by step directions, the full recipe and ingredients are listed further down the page.
+This is a super quick dish to make in your pressure cooker and most of the time is taken up in prepping the ingredients, here are some simple step by step directions, the full recipe and ingredients are listed further down the page.

 - I use chicken thighs instead of breast as I think it’s less likely to dry out and overcook when pressure cooked.